Worlds Collide, Tragedy Ensues

 Money buys time.
 In September 2000, Druce pleaded guilty to leaving the scene of an accident, evidence tampering, and insurance fraud.
 He resigned from office, got a sentence of two to four years, and paid a civil fine of $100,000 to Cains’ brother and two sisters.

 Thanks to various legal maneuvers, Druce didn’t go to jail until 2004.
-Having served two years of his sentence, Druce was paroled and exited Somerset, Pennsylvania’s Laurel Highlands prison on March 13, 2006, his political career destroyed by clearly avoidable actions.
+Having served two years of his sentence, Druce was paroled and exited Somerset, Pennsylvania’s Laurel Highlands prison on March 13, 2006, his political career destroyed.

 In a statement, Druce came close to admitting what he’d denied for years — that he knew his car struck a person, not an object: